HomeGuidesAPI ReferenceChangelog

 NameTypeDescription

-statusStringPossible values: success or error
+statusStringPossible values: success or error.

-resultsObject[]Contains the actual results—the object or objects you requested
+resultsObject[]Contains the object or objects requested.

 Errors

-Errors are communicated to the client in the response payload.
+Errors are communicated in the response payload.

 {